Country Club of North Carolina: Facilities

 The Country Club of North Carolina has a clubhouse, tennis club, and swimming pool that overlooks Watson Lake.
 A renovation plan has been developed for facilities and will be implemented over the following years.

 Clubhouse

 The Country Club of North Carolina constructed its clubhouse in 1965, soon after the club's founding in 1963.
 Since then, numerous additions have added more space to the predominantly brick structure.
 The clubhouse overlooks one of the most scenic views in CCNC, being perched on a hill overlooking Watson Lake.
-The structure also has views of different holes of the Dogwood and Cardinal golf courses.
+The clubhouse has views of different holes of the Dogwood and Cardinal golf courses.

 Tennis club

 The tennis complex is home to 8 Har-Tru tennis courts.
 Six of them are lighted for match play.
 The facility also hosts a new fitness center and pickleball courts.

 Swimming pool

 The swimming pool was renovated in 2004.
 The entire pool deck overlooks Watson Lake.